 Every year, my wife and I struggle to come up with a bee-related Christmas gift that we can make for family and friends.
 Last year was a building year for my apiary so I did not harvest much honey.
-I decided to give bottles of Rock & Rye made with honey.
+However I did have enough honey to make almost 44 bottles of Rock & Rye.

 Continue reading Give the Gift that Gives a Buzz

 It would be wonderful to identify pollen in honey and from pollen gathered by bees.
 You can do that with a 400x-1000x microscope for a couple of hundred dollars and some training in staining techniques.
 So when I heard about Foldscope – an origami microscope that fits in your pocket and costs less than 2 bucks – I was excited about the prospect of beekeepers identifying pollen in the field.

 Foldscope originated out of the department of bioengineering at Stanford University.
 The Prakash Lab designed a low cost paper microscope that more closely resembles the original Leeuwenhoek microscope than the familiar tubular compound microscopes today.

 One goal of foldscope is to provide a microscope to healthcare workers in poor countries to diagnose disease.
 The Prakash Lab received grants from several foundations to hand out thousands of foldscopes.
 I was one among thousands of beta testers from 130 different countries to request a foldscope (the beta phase is now closed) and it arrived in an envelope several weeks later.
 Continue reading Foldscope & The Dream of Easy Pollen Identification